Samsun: Ancient history

+Persian Period

 The city was captured by the Persians in 550 BC and became part of Cappadocia (satrapy).
 In the 5th century BC, Amisus became a free state and one of the members of the Delian League led by the Athenians; it was then renamed Peiraeus under Pericles.
-Starting the 3rd century BC the city came under the control of Mithridates I, later founder of the Kingdom of Pontus.
+A historical tradition from Theopompus by way of Strabo has it that the city was originally colonized by the Greeks by a man named Athenocles.
+Starting in the 3rd century BC, the city came under the control of Mithridates I, later founder of the Kingdom of Pontus.
 The Amisos treasure may have belonged to one of the kings.

 Tumuli, containing tombs dated between 300 BC and 30 BC, can be seen at Amisos Hill but unfortunately Toraman Tepe was mostly flattened during construction of the 20th century radar base.

+Roman Period

 The Romans conquered Amisus in 71 BC during the Third Mithridatic War. and Amisus became part of Bithynia et Pontus province.
 Around 46 BC, during the reign of Julius Caesar, Amisus became the capital of Roman Pontus.
 From the period of the Second Triumvirate up to Nero, Pontus was ruled by several client kings, as well as one client queen, Pythodorida of Pontus, a granddaughter of Marcus Antonius.
 From 62 CE it was directly ruled by Roman governors, most famously by Trajan's appointee Pliny.
 Pliny the Younger's address to the Emperor Trajan in the 1st century CE "By your indulgence, sir, they have the benefit of their own laws," is interpreted by John Boyle Orrery to indicate that the freedoms won for those in Pontus by the Romans was not pure freedom and depended on the generosity of the Roman emperor.

 The estimated population of the city around 150 AD is between 20,000 and 25,000 people, classifying it as a relatively large city for that time.
 The city functioned as the commercial capital for the province of Pontus; beating its rival Sinope (now Sinop) due to its position at the head of the trans-Anatolia highway.

 In Late Antiquity, the city became part of the Dioecesis Pontica within the eastern Roman Empire; later still it was part of the Armeniac Theme.

 Samsun Castle was built on the seaside in 1192, it was demolished between 1909 and 1918.